mixxxdj/mixxx/source/chapters/setup.rst

    :figclass: pretty-figures

    Using Mixxx together with a MIDI controller and integrated soundcard

+**Using a controller with integrated multi-channel soundcard**

+#.
+Go to :menuselection:`Preferences --> Sound Hardware`
+#.
+Select the :guilabel:`Output` tab
+#.
+From the :guilabel:`Master` drop-down menus, select your controllers
+   soundcard, then :guilabel:`Channels 1-2`
+#.
+From the :guilabel:`Headphones` drop-down menus, select your controllers
+   soundcard, then :guilabel:`Channels 3-4`
+#.
+Click :guilabel:`Apply` to save the changes.

 .. note:: You can connect as many MIDI controllers as you have ports on your
           computer.
 Just follow the steps in :ref:`control-midi` for each